What are Sunspots?

 Sunspot Cycle 24 Prediction

-Current sunspot cycle number 24, which began January, 2008, is expected to be a "small" one with a "smoothed" peak number of 65 in 2013.
+Current sunspot cycle number 24, which began January, 2008, is expected to be a "small" one with a "smoothed" peak number of 70 in the fall of 2013.
 The last smoothed cycle peak occurred in 2000 and was about 120.
 This cycle is expected to be the smallest sunspot cycle in the last 100 years.
 The current estimated peak makes this the smallest sunspot cycle since cycle 14 which had a maximum peak of 64 in 1906.

 The chart at the left is generated by Dr. David Hathaway, NASA Solar Physicist and is updated monthly.
 See NASA Sunspot Predictions.
 The smoothing factor is about a year so that the actual monthly data should fluctuate around the smoothed number.
 The dotted lines indicate the expected range of the monthly numbers.